IT3038C/IT3038C.github.io/docs/week-6.md

 You'll notice this creates a folder called node_modules within your project where any npm dependencies are stored.
 It also creates a package.json and package-lock.son file in that folder to list the installed dependencies.
 You'll want to make sure to commit the package and package-lock while adding the node_modules folder to your gitignore file.

 Now run it again.
-We’ll get into modules more in the coming weeks.
+We'll get into modules more in the coming weeks.
-Let’s do one more thing to our index.html page.
+Let's do one more thing to our index.html page.
 Add a hyperlink to the /sysinfo page

 ```html
 <!DOCTYPE html>